Facts about

 What types of heating are

+available to us?
 Several - from the sun itself to gas-fired,

 oil-fired, electric and elaborate solar heating systems.